Xia-lock/Stock-Asistant/README.md

 # Stock-Assistant
-The little smart stock asistant for beginner
+The little smart stock assistant for beginner